matortheeternal/mod-dump/README.md

 `ModDump.exe "file path" -game`

-- file path: a relative or absolute path to a .esp or .esm file.
+- file path: a relative or absolute path to an esp or esm file.
 You can also use a text document list of paths.
 - game
   - fo4: Fallout 4
   - sk: Skyrim